operand/agency/README.md

 1. I use the `_message_log_to_list()` method to dynamically insert the previous conversation up to the current point.
 See the mixin class `PromptMethods` for the implementation.
-There is no summarization used, so the current implementation will eventually hit the context window after a some time.
+There is no summarization used, so the current implementation will eventually hit the context window after some time.

 1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent themself executed the `help` action proactively, and